rileypsmith/sklearn-som/README.md

 And let's take a look at how we did:
 ![Iris Data Results](https://github.com/rileypsmith/sklearn-som/blob/main/example/iris_example.png)

 Not bad!
-For the full example code, including the code to reproduce that plot, see `example/example.py`.
+For the full example code, including the code to reproduce that plot, see `example/example.py` at [https://github.com/rileypsmith/sklearn-som](https://github.com/rileypsmith/sklearn-som).